mfem/web/src/electromagnetics.md

   For example, applying voltages 1 and -1 to surfaces 2 and 3 with a current path along surfaces 4 and 6 would be specified as:
-  `-vbcs '2 3' -vbcv '1 -1' -kbcs '4 6'`
+  `-vbcs '2 3' -vbcv '1 -1' -kbcs '4 6'`.

   Any surfaces not listed as voltage or current surfaces will be assigned as homogeneous Dirichlet boundaries.
-Note that when this option is selected an auxilliary electrostatic problem will be solved on the surface of the geometry to compute the surface current.
+Note that when this option is selected an auxiliary electrostatic problem will be solved on the surface of the geometry to compute the surface current.

-**Dirichlet BC:** Dirichlet Boundary Conditions are required if a surface current density is not defined.
+**Dirichlet BC:** Dirichlet boundary conditions are required if a surface current density is not defined.
 For this reason the user need not specify boundary surfaces by number since the boundary condition must be applied on all of them.
 The default boundary condition is a homogeneous Dirichlet